 Freelance staff who are not on the RGB payroll are not entitled to holiday pay or a pension (see points 7 and 10 of the terms and conditions above.

 Pay details : The rate of pay may vary on an event to event basis and you will be given details of rates prior to each event that you work at.
-The 2018 standard RGB bartending rates are £7.85 per hour (if you are over 21) or £6.85 (if you are 21 or under - however if this is not your first season working with RGB you may be put on the higher rate).
+The 2019 standard RGB hourly bartending rates are £8.21 (for over 25s), £7.70 (21-24 years) and £6.15 (18-20 years) - however these rates may vary depending on your experience.
 If you are registered self-employed you can invoice us directly for the work you have carried out.
 In this instance you are responsible for your own tax and national insurance liabilities and can invoice us for the full amount due with no deductions.
 You will not be eligible for holiday pay.
 All invoices should be made out to The Really Good Bar Company (unless specified otherwise) and should include your full name, date of birth, national insurance number, address, UTR (Unique Tax Reference) if available, details of hours worked, rate of pay, total due and name, date and location of the event.

 All other terms and conditions listed above (excluding points 3,5, 7 and 10) are equally relevant to self employed or freelance staff as to “workers”.
 By completing and submitting an application form Freelance staff are also agreeing to abide by all the terms laid out in this document.